-The Federal Reserve Bank of St. Louis’ CRA Team is a partnership between the Bank’s Community Development department and Consumer Affairs examination function.
-Our cross-functional team of experienced Community Development advisors and Consumer Affairs examiners is dedicated to seeking out performance context information related to how banks respond to the credit and financial services needs of low- and moderate-income (LMI) communities in the Eighth District.
+The Federal Reserve Bank of St. Louis’ Community Reinvestment Initiatives team is a partnership between the Bank’s Community Development department and Consumer Affairs examination function.
+Our cross-functional team seeks out information related to how banks respond to the credit and financial services needs of low- and moderate-income (LMI) communities in the Eighth District.

-The team conducts community contact interviews to gather information and then prepares written content for examiners’ use during CRA evaluations.
-The team also relies on this information to guide its development of technical assistance, training and other programs to improve CRA awareness and utilization among financial institutions, community development organizations, government entities and policymakers.
+The Initiatives team interacts with the community to gather information for examiners’ use during Community Reinvestment Act (CRA) evaluations.
+The team also relies on this feedback to guide the development of technical assistance, training and other programs to improve CRA awareness and utilization among financial institutions, community development organizations, government entities and policymakers.

 Please note: Financial institutions should consider the information presented here in context of requirements or guidance of their primary regulator and the business needs of their financial institution.